Harshit-Bafna/Swastik/README.md

 3. Import the SQL database file to your local server
 4. Update the database configuration in the config.php file
 5. Launch the website by opening the index.php file in a browser

-## Contribution
-Contributions to the Swastik Healthcare project are welcome.
-Please feel free to create a pull request or raise an issue for any bugs or improvements you may identify.